-Next we refine this sample to match the model GC properties with what we know of the ED-2 stream, but before we do that, it is interesting to note that \gb-like binaries exist and that all of them have a dynamical origin.
+Next we refined this sample to match the model GC properties with what we know of the ED-2 stream, but before doing so, it is worth noting that \gb-like binaries exist and that all of them have a dynamical origin.

-From the nine resembling \sbh binaries, we narrow down our sample by selecting only those binaries that are ejected at very late times or remain in the cluster until dissolution.
-We note that there are no escapers (of these nine) after the first $\sim 500\units{Myr}$.
-This filtering is done because early escapers drift away from the cluster.
-For the orbit of ED-2, escapers have an average drift velocity with respect to the progenitor cluster of $\sim 1\units{km/s}$ \citep[e.g.,][]{2010MNRAS.401..105K,2024arXiv240206393R}, such that escapers in the first few Gyr of the cluster's life would no longer be associated with the stream, which contains stars that were lost in the final $\sim3\,$ Gyr of the cluster's life \citep{2017MNRAS.470...60E, 2021NatAs...5..957G}.